dgraph-io/dgraph/wiki/content/query-language/index.md

     // Type is a string representing the type of data that is to be
     // tokenized.
 This must match the schema type of the predicate
-    // being indexd.
+    // being indexed.
 Allowable values are shown in the table below.
     Type() string

     // Tokens should implement the tokenization logic.
 The input is